Priyanandhana/CQRS/README.md

 # CQRS

 Overview:
 This project is a Purchase Order Management System implementing the CQRS pattern.
-The system handles the bulk validation and insertion of 30k-50k purchase order records from an Excel file into a SQL Server database using different bulk insert approaches.
+The system handles the bulk validation and insertion of 30k-50k purchase order records from an Excel file into a SQL Server database using different bulk insert approaches and explored the best response time.

 Features
 - CQRS Pattern for separation of concerns.